-In some cases, Trunk says that INTJ women are more fulfilled by their career than they are by relationships, which can lead to being seen as emotionally stunted:
+In some cases, INTJ women are more fulfilled by their career than they are by their relationships, which can lead to being seen as emotionally stunted:

-How to Fit in and Be Happy as an INTJ Woman
+How to Be Happy as an INTJ Woman

 To me, what Trunk described sounded like a catch 22.
 How can you find acceptance, if you’re an outsider whether you try to fit in or not?
 But Trunk said that fitting in with the female norm wasn’t the point at all.
 She offered several tips for finding acceptance:

-The most important piece of advice Trunk gave, however, was also the simplest: be yourself.
-There’s a much bigger world out there than “girl stuff,” and there are both men and women who will appreciate you for what you are—and believe it’s not an act.
-There is nothing wrong with you, and the world could use a lot more women like you.
+There’s a much bigger world out there than “girl stuff,” and there are both men and women who will appreciate you for who you are.
+There’s nothing wrong with you.
+In fact, the world could use more women like you.